fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ### Exercises 11.14-11.15.

-Our workflow is doing a nice job of ensuring good code quality, but since it is run on commits to main, it's catching the problems too late!
+Our workflow is doing a nice job of ensuring good code quality, but since it is run on commits to the main branch, it's catching the problems too late!

-#### 11.14 pull request
+#### 11.14 Pull request

-Update the trigger of the existing workflow as suggested above to run on new pull requests to main.
+Update the trigger of the existing workflow as suggested above to run on new pull requests to your main branch.

-Create a new branch, commit your changes, and open a pull request to main.
+Create a new branch, commit your changes, and open a pull request to your main branch.

 If you have not worked with branches before, check [e.g. this tutorial](https://www.atlassian.com/git/tutorials/using-branches) to get started.